MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Clixml.md

 ## INPUTS

 ### System.String
-You can pipe a string that contains a path to **Import-Clixml**.
+You can pipe a string that contains a path to **ConvertFrom-Clixml**.

 ## OUTPUTS

 ### PSObject
-**Import-Clixml** returns objects that have been deserialized from the stored XML files.
+**ConvertFrom-Clixml** returns objects that have been deserialized from the stored XML files.

 ## NOTES
 * When specifying multiple values for a parameter, use commas to separate the values.
 For example, "\<parameter-name\> \<value1\>, \<value2\>".